1170801121/1170801121.github.io/_posts/2019-11-29-Effective unified index structure for multi-query on massive graph data (under distributed system).md

     color: #999;
     padding: 2px;">Graph matching query</div><br>
 </center>
-We can see that accessibility query time on the index built on the test chart is 55.418 seconds.
+We can see that graph matching query time on the index built on the test chart is 55.418 seconds.